Spooky323/NoBoom/README.md

 # NoBoom
-Beat Saber Plugin that disables the bomb particle effect when hitting a bomb.
+Beat Saber Plugin that disables the particle effect when hitting a bomb.

 ## Installation